Skiing, Horses, and a Clawfoot Tub? Skijoring, Alberta’s Quirkiest Winter Sport

 Now Add Cheese!

-Alberta takes it a notch higher with Skijordue, a quirky event that combines Skijoring with fondue.
+Alberta takes it a notch higher with Skijordue, a quirky event that combines Skijoring with fondue among other activitiesĀ

-Picture a blistering blend of snow, speed, style, and cheese, set to take place on March 2 at Millarville’s racetrack.
+Picture a blistering blend of snow, speed, style, and cheese—gritty cowboys, gnarly free-riders, fur, fringe, and fashionistas — set to take place on February 15 and 16 at Confluence Park in Calgary.Ā The theme?
+“Eat Cheese, Go Fast!”

 Talk about blending tradition with innovation!